crempp/js86emu/docs/devlog.md

 # Dev Log

+### April 20th 2022
+* Yesterday did a bunch of random things and started on the timer.
+* Really good timer documentation - https://wiki.osdev.org/Programmable_Interval_Timer

 ### April 18th 2022
 * Created Device, Card base classes and refactored a bunch of the the System, CPU and IO classes to move code to more appropriate classes (pushed down)